WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes_031622.md

 # 5. Alberta Contract Update

+_Liz_
 2 contracts

 1) Hard set deliverables - currently underway
 2) Grant for CIFFC going ahead at this time

+## 5.1 General contract info
+_Rob_
+Access and keys for different repos.
+GitHub doesn't have intel compiler but does have clang, so that's good.
+Cleaning up the code along the way, specifically the V6 spefic stuff.

 # 6. Governance update